Oracle-Efficient Online Learning and Auction Design: Approximate Oracles and Approximate Regret

-Similarly below we will use notation $\opt_{(f, \X)}$ to represent an offline oracle $\opt$ defined in Section~\ref{sec:imp} for function $f$ and set $\X$, making the dependence explicit.
+\end{definition} Similarly, we will write $\opt_{f,\X}$ for an offline oracle $\opt$ defined in Section~\ref{sec:imp}, making the dependence on $f$ and $\X$ explicit.
+It corresponds to a $C$-approximation oracle with $C=1$.

-As discussed earlier, access to an oracle \opt that has a small additive approximation error is needed for achieving no-regret results.
-That is, using standard online-to-batch reductions~\citep{Cesa-Bianchi2006,DS16}, one can turn a polynomial time online no-regret algorithm into a polynomial time additive approximation scheme for the offline problem.
-So, when the best approximation for a problem is obtained through a $C$-approximation oracle for general $C$, there is no hope for achieving no-regret results.
-Instead \citet{kakade2009playing} introduced an alternative measure of regret, called $C\dash\regret$, for competing with an offline approximation algorithm.
+As discussed earlier, a minimal assumption for computationally efficient no-regret online learning is the existence of an efficient offline oracle $\opt_{f,\X}$ with a small additive error.
+When there exists a \emph{fully polynomial-time approximation scheme} (FPTAS) for the offline optimization problem, i.e., an algorithm achieving $C=1-\xi$ for any $\xi>0$, while running in time polynomial in the input size and $1/\xi$, then choosing $\xi=\epsilon/T$ recovers the additive sub-optimality for offline optimization and hence yields a no-regret guarantee for Oracle-Based Generalized FTPL.
+However, when the best polynomial-time approximation for a problem is a $C$-approximation for some constant $C<1$, there is no hope for simultaneously achieving no-regret and computational efficiency.
+Instead, we can obtain performance guarantees for an alternative notion of regret, introduced by \citet{kakade2009playing}, called $C\dash\regret$.
 Formally, the $C\dash\regret$ of an online maximization problem is defined as

-Note that for FPTAS algorithm, where $C = 1- \epsilon$ for any desirable $\epsilon$, using $\epsilon = 1/\poly(T)$ recovers a no-regret guarantee.
-Below we consider several types of constant approximation oracles, such as approximation through relaxation of the objective and approximation oracles that stem from Maximal-in-Range (MIR) algorithms, and show that using the Oracle-Based Generalized FTPL algorithm with the approximation oracles obtains vanishing $C\dash\regret$.
+Simply running Oracle-Based Generalized FTPL with an arbitrary $C$-approximation oracle for $C<1$ does not automatically yield $C\dash\regret=o(T)$, but there are several important cases where this happens.
+Below we show that constant-factor approximation oracles obtained through relaxation of the objective and through Maximal-in-Range (MIR) algorithms yield sublinear $C\dash\regret$.